sphis-sinco/project-dreamland/actions/run/README.md

 To run neko: `haxe -main Compiler --interp -D PLATFORM=neko`

 To run in "debug" mode add `-D debug`
-To run in "watch" mode add `-D watch`
 To have comments add `-D comments`

 Add "LIBFILENAME=" and then the name of the file with your haxelibs